briansingh-mdsol/CMP/README.md

 	"uuidOriginalRaveModule" : "8e17b59e-af92-fdef-11df-95625b02313"
 }
 ```
-- The values for the above entries in the file are taken from the iMedidata database - apps table and are the values that RWS and Rave should use.
+- The values for the above entries in the file are taken from the iMedidata database - apps table and are the values that `RWS` and `Rave` should use.
 - The following SQL Query will obtain the correct values to use.
-NOTE: Each "base_url" will produce 2 rows (one for each of the app types - EDC and Modules).
-These 2 rows will need to be conbined as shown above in Content of file.
+NOTE: Each **"base_url"** will produce 2 rows (one for each of the app types - `EDC` and `Modules`).
+These 2 rows will need to be combined as shown above in **Content of file**
 ```
 SELECT base_url AS 'file_name', CASE app_type_id
 		WHEN 1